1991

 by Sony as a disk-based digital medium for recording and distributing consumer

-audio that is “near CD'” in quality.
+audio that is near CD in quality.
 The Minidisc was developed

 as a recording and playback device that would use a disk smaller than the CD

-to replace the audio compact cassette.
+to replace

 http://www.minidisc.org/sony_announcement.html

-SONY MVR-100
+SONY MVR-C100

 - 1991.
 Consumer still video player/recorder.